andrasq/node-qdlist/README.md

 ### unshift( value ),  push( value )

 Append a new value to the head / tail of the list, respectively.
 Returns the `node` that contains the value.
-The returned node has properties `value` containing the call argument and `value2` with initial contents not specified.
+The returned node has properties `prev`, `next`, `value` containing the call argument and `value2` with initial contents not specified.

+Note that push / unshift / head / tail return nodes, but shift / pop return values.

 ### unshift2( value, value2 ),  push2( value, value2 )